RychuP/Tutorials/README.md

 # Tutorials

-Various source codes that I am learning from, slightly modified on occasions.
+Various source codes that I am learning from and experimenting on.
 Taken mainly from Microsoft C# Guide.

 ## Sample Output (Screenshot)